 Let’s get specific with an example where dealing with right now.
 We are introducing a new podcast at the end of the month called the Paradigm Shift of Healthcare.
 We are hardly the only people to put out a podcast, but I feel good about the approach based on this method of strategic evaluation.

 Internal consistency: The podcast is focused on building new relationships within the healthcare industry.
 While we tend to focus more on certain medical specialties with the P3 platform, this podcast is aimed at a broader group.
 We must be aware that we are trying to enter a larger conversation, and this entire effort is not built around making quick sales.
-This is more of a branding effort for the audience that can be our customers, partners, or simply other people interested in making healthcare better.
+This is more of a branding effort for the audience that can be our customers or partners.
+We may even get to meet with people interested in making healthcare better.

 Consistency with the environment: Podcasts really are much more mainstream now, and audiences are more comfortable turning to them to find new ideas.
 As for the content itself, our country has long known that healthcare needs improvement.